-Do you want to grow your email list?
+Do you want to grow your email list fast?
 If the answer is yes, then this article is for you!
-We will give you our top 10 tips to grow your email list and increase your conversion rate and generate more revenue for your business.
+We will give you our top 10 tips to grow your email list fast and increase your conversion rate and generate more revenue for your business.

 Many businesses focus on generating traffic to their website without focusing on building an email list or following up with those who visit their site.